ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 ## Getting started

-This document describes how to create a new Bento AMP extension, which is one of the most common ways of adding a new feature to AMP.

-Before diving into the details on creating a new Bento AMP extension, please familiarize yourself with the [general process for contributing code and features to AMP](https://go.amp.dev/contribute/code).
-Since you are adding a new extension you will likely need to follow the [process for making a significant change](https://go.amp.dev/contribute/code#process-for-significant-changes), including filing an ["Intent to Implement" issue](https://go.amp.dev/i2i) and finding a guide before you start significant development.
+The first step to creating a new Bento AMP component is familiarizing yourself with [AMP's contributor guidelines](https://go.amp.dev/contribute/code).
+Adding new components follow the [process for making a significant change](https://go.amp.dev/contribute/code#process-for-significant-changes).
+This process includes filing an ["Intent to Implement" issue](https://go.amp.dev/i2i) and working with an assigned AMP developer guide before starting significant work.

 ## Naming

-All Bento AMP extensions have their tag names prefixed with `amp-`.
+All Bento AMP component extensions have their tag names prefixed with `amp-`.
 Make sure to choose an accurate and clear name for your extension.

 Extensions that embed a third-party service must follow the [guidelines for naming a third-party component](../spec/amp-3p-naming.md).

 ## Directory structure

-You create your extension's files inside the `extensions/` directory.
+Create your extension's files inside the `extensions/` directory.
 The directory structure is below:

 ```sh